mathiasbynens/he/README.md

 ### `he.encode(text, options)`

-This function takes a string of text and encodes any symbols that aren’t printable ASCII symbols and that can be replaced with named character references.
-For example, it would turn `©` into `&copy;`, but it wouldn’t turn `+` into `&plus;` since there is no point in doing so.
+This function takes a string of text and encodes any symbols that aren’t printable ASCII symbols and that can be replaced with character references.
+For example, it would turn `©` into `&#xA9;`, but it wouldn’t turn `+` into `&#x2B;` or `&plus;` since there is no point in doing so.
 Additionally, it replaces any remaining non-ASCII symbols with a hexadecimal escape sequence (e.g. `&#x1D306;`).
 The return value of this function is always valid HTML.

 ```js
 he.encode('foo © bar ≠ baz 𝌆 qux');